-It's likely you have heard statements that blame victims of rape for what happened like, "She asked for it," or, "It happened because..."
+It's likely you have heard statements that blame victims of rape for what happened - "She asked for it," or "It happened because..."
 Such remarks can make you feel humiliated and ashamed.
-You may react with feelings of guilt; you might begin to blame and question yourself about what you should or shouldn't have done to avoid being raped.
-These are common thinking errors that have an immediate corrective response: the responsibility for sexual assault lies only with the person who sexually assaulted you.
+Your reaction might also be feelings of guilt; you might begin to blame and question yourself about what you should or shouldn't have done to avoid being raped.
+It's important to remind yourself that the responsibility lies only with the rapist.

-UNDERGROUND PHASE
+UNDERGROUND STAGE

-You may find yourself wanting to avoid any discussion of the assault and wanting to forget it ever happened.
+You may find yourself wanting to forget the assault ever happened and avoiding any discussion of it as well.
 Some people make major changes in their lives at this time; others resume usual activities.